angelique-zheng/streaming-platform/cloud/README.md

 Follow these steps to deploy Cloud Functions in the Firebase project:

--   Add the Firebase project ID to `.firebaserc`, in the field `projects`.
-Example:
+-   In the `.firebaserc` file, create an alias with your Firebase project ID, in the `projects` field.
+Example of alias creation:
     ```
     {
         "projects": {
-            "dev": "project-id"
+            "dev": "project-id",
+            ...
         }
     }
     ```